 On-campus housing is not available for guests, and graduating seniors may not host overnight guests (including siblings) during commencement week.

 Following the approximately 90-minute commencement ceremony, a luncheon will be offered in MAP Dining Hall for graduates and their guests.
 Tickets for guests are available for $10.50 each ($5.50 for ages 4-12) and must be purchased in advance.
-The link for purchase will be available on this page between Monday, March 26 and Monday, April 30.
-Please make your reservations early as there are a limited number of tickets available, and tickets will not be sold at the door.
+There are a limited number of tickets available, and tickets will not be sold at the door.
 If luncheon tickets are purchased, they will be included in the graduation packet placed in your student mailbox.

 After graduation, your matriculation deposit and remaining Crimson Cash balance will be transferred to your student account.
 Donations to the Senior Class Gift and any check-out fines or charges will be deducted from your student account.
 The remaining student account credit balance will be refunded to you by June 30.
 Your patience is appreciated as the steps to finalize this credit will involve many departments and can take several weeks to process.
 Refunds and final paychecks will be direct-deposited to the bank account on file with the College; be sure to keep that account open until June 30 to allow for these deposits.
 If you are not enrolled in direct deposit, you will receive any final student account refund by check to the home address on file with the College.
 Please deposit this check in a timely manner.

 President Paul McNulty will be hosting a farewell dinner for the senior class at 5 p.m. on Wednesday, May 16.
 All members of the Class of 2018 are encouraged to attend this student-only event.
 Graduating seniors will receive an invitation through campus email.

 If you have questions regarding graduation, please contact: